Published on 19 September 2017; revised

 - Seaweeds.
 See Link: “Where to Harvest Seaweed and How to Eat It,” 14 October 2015, http://www.foragesf.com/blog/2015/10/14/where-to-harvest-seaweed-and-how-to-eat-it ..

 - There are one-time-use water containers that can be placed in your bathtub and filled with water for short-term emergency storage: look online for the WaterBob (100 gallon capacity) and Aquapod (60 gallon capacity).
-Here’s a video comparing the two: Video: “WaterBob/Aqua Pod,” https://www.youtube.com/watch?v=kX2Ih4GZdic ..
+Here is a video comparing the two: Video: “WaterBob/Aqua Pod,” by Guns and Accessories, 26 October 2012 … https://www.youtube.com/watch?v=kX2Ih4GZdic ..
 One would think that a good stopper for the tub would suffice, but if the stopper should leak, all the water will be lost.
 Better safe than sorry.
 Before drinking this water or using it for food preparation, though, purify or boil it (see below).

 - You can also fill your sinks with water, using either a water-tight container in the sink, or a sink stopper.
 As above, before drinking this water or using it for food preparation, purify or boil it (see below).